FreshFlash4096/SSD-Report/README.md

 All reviews on my blog are based in Korean.
 I tried to use English within images as much as possible to facilitate machine translation.
-English subtitles will also be uploaded to YouTube.

-If you just want to quickly check the final results, it's also a good idea to refer to [this page](https://github.com/FreshFlash4096/SSD-Report/wiki).
 All data from the drives I've tested so far has been included :)

 ## Review List